 Skip to main content

-Secondly, I teach social tango, which doesn't use the flashy moves typical of the more athletic show tango.
-I teach Argentine Tango "the way it is danced in the nightclubs of Buenos Aires": musical, connected, close, romantic.
+Secondly, We teach social tango, which doesn't use the flashy moves typical of the more athletic show tango.
+This makes tango accessible to all ages and all athletic abilities.
+We teach Argentine Tango "the way it is danced in the nightclubs of Buenos Aires": musical, connected, close, romantic.

 Thirdly, music and dancing to the music are emphasized in the curriculum from the first day, and in all my classes.
+If you are a musician, or have previous dances experience, this makes sense.

 Beginners not only learn fundamental movements of tango, such as walking, musicality, connection, and navigation, but also cultural traditions like the codes of the social dance floor as well as the history and culture of Argentine Tango.